epastil/epastil.github.io/HELP.md

 # 🏷 Legend

-A built-in legend shows the color assigned to each CCI category and death nodes.
+A legend shows the color assigned to each CCI category and death nodes.

 ---

-# 🧩 Interpretation Notes

-* Width of a flow = number of patients transitioning
-* Node height is uniform (Plotly limitation) but **vertical position is fixed per CCI category**
-* Death nodes reflect cumulative deaths between time points
-* When filtering, percentages always refer to the filtered cohort

----

-# ⚠ Known Limitations

-* Plotly Sankey does not auto-size nodes by patient count
-* Legend must be manually maintained if colors change
-* JSON files must exist for every possible filter combination